 Subject to visa constraints, self-funded candidates have the option of relocating for an agreed period of time, for research and other purposes, after the taught component of the program has been completed (Year 1).
 It is possible that research assistantships will also be available to self-funding students.
 In contrast, students on teaching fellowships must be in residence at CMU for the duration of the program.
 Under special approval of the advisory committee, periods of research leave may be granted to teaching fellows, but during such periods fellowship funding would not be available.

-Between December 1–February 28 each year, use this link to complete the application form and upload your application package, comprising the following:
+We accept applications between December 1–February 28 each year.
+In addition to the application form itself, application packages should comprise the following: